 I have tried to make good vegetarian chili many times over the years—and have consistently failed.
 Instead of hearty and filling, it had always turned out thin, soupy and unsatisfying.
 We eat lots of soup and I love it—when I intend to make soup.
 But I don’t like chili soup.
 So I consulted the expert cook in the family, my daughter MK.
 A couple of years ago she came up with a delicious recipe for chili on her blog.
 The secret ingredients?
 Mushrooms, sweet potatoes and my own spice blend rather than chili powder.

-If you’re vegetarian, you likely eat lots of mushrooms.
+If you’re vegetarian or vegan, you likely eat lots of mushrooms.
 They add meatiness to meatless dishes and that essential umami taste.
 The sweet potatoes add not only lots of flavor but some starchiness to the chili—making it thicker, more chili-like and less soup-like.
 I ran out of dried crushed chilies but I do have some whole dried red chilies so I crushed them in my mortar and pestle for this.
 Ditto for the allspice.
 I ground up three dried berries.
 The spices made a huge difference.
 I can’t stop eating this…

 Chili is a great example of a versatile use-what’s-on-hand recipe, which both saves you money and reduces waste.